 Defined benefit pension plans.
 We maintain funded defined benefit plans covering most full-time employees.
 We also have unfunded nonqualified defined benefit plans covering certain key and other employees.
 Our obligations under these plans are determined actuarially based on specified actuarial assumptions.
 In accordance with GAAP, an expense is recorded each year as these pension obligations grow due to the increase in the service period of employees and the interest cost associated with the passage of time.
 These obligations are offset, at least in part, by the growth in value of the assets in the funded plans.
-At December 31, 2013, our gross liability under these funded plans was \$322 million, but was offset by assets of \$292 million.
+At December 31, 2014, our gross liability under these funded plans was \$403 million, but was offset by assets of \$323 million.

 The actuarial assumptions used in determining our obligations for pensions include employee mortality and turnover, retirement age, the expected return on plan assets, projected salary increases, and the discount rate at which future obligations could be settled.
 These assumptions have an important effect on the pension obligation.
 A decrease in the discount rate or rate of return on plan assets will cause an increase in the pension obligation.
 A decrease in projected salary increases will cause a decrease in this obligation.
 Small changes in assumptions may cause significant differences in reported results for these plans.
-For example, a sensitivity analysis is presented below for the impact of change in the discount rate and the long-term rate of return on assets assumed on our defined benefit pension plans expense for the year 2013 and projected benefit obligation as of December 31, 2013.
+For example, a sensitivity analysis is presented below for the impact of change in the discount rate and the long-term rate of return on assets assumed on our defined benefit pension plans expense for the year 2014 and projected benefit obligation as of December 31, 2014.

-Assumption % Change Impact on Expense Impact on Projected Benefit Obligation
+Assumption % Change Impact on Expense Impact on Projected Benefit Obligation (Dollar s in Thousands) Discount Rate (1): Increase \$(2,610) 2,754 \$(19,809) 21,059 Expected Return (2): Increase , (758) 758

-(Dollars in Thousands)

-Discount Rate (1):

-Increase 0.25 \$(1,765) \$(13,655)

-Decrease (0.25) 1,851 14,401

-Expected Return (2):

-Increase 0.25 (683)

-Decrease (0.25) 683

-(1) Discount rate is 4.18% for 2013 expense and 5.12% for the projected benefit obligation at December 31, 2013 (2) The expected return rate assumed is 6.96%
+The discount rate was 5.12% for 2014 expense and 4.23% for the projected benefit obligation at December 31, 2014 The expected return rate assumed was 6.97%